Elaine Marley: Character design

 The original script for The Secret of Monkey Island called for a character simply named "the Governor"; Monkey Island creator Ron Gilbert had envisioned her as a far more ruthless character.
 The name "Elaine" was created later in development by Dave Grossman, who wrote the final scenes of the game in which protagonist Guybrush Threepwood disrupts the wedding of antagonist LeChuck and the governor.
 One of Grossman's options for gatecrashing the wedding is having Guybrush scream "Elaine!" in a parody of a similar scene in the 1967 film The Graduate; Gilbert appreciated the reference, so Elaine was adopted as the governor's name.
 As development on the game further progressed, the character evolved from being a ruthless governor to the player character's love interest.
 When the player talks to a number of characters in The Secret of Monkey Island, a close-up portrait of the character is shown.
 Elaine's appearance in this portrait was based on Avril Harrison, an artist working at LucasArts.
 Gilbert always felt bothered by these close-up portraits, stating that "while they were great art, I never felt they matched the style of the rest of the game".
-In the 2009 Special Edition, these close-ups were redone in the same stylized artwork featured in the rest of the game.